Frederika Alexis Cull: Early life and education

+Pageantry

 Puteri Indonesia 2019

 Cull started her foray into the world of pageantry when she competed at the 22nd Puteri Indonesia pageant representing Jakarta SCR, she ended up crowned Puteri Indonesia 2019 at the finals held at the Jakarta Convention Center, on 8 March 2019 by the outgoing titleholder of Puteri Indonesia 2018 and Top 20 Miss Universe 2018, Sonia Fergina Citra of Bangka Belitung.

 Miss Universe 2019

 Cull represented Indonesia at the 68th edition of the Miss Universe 2019 pageant on 8 December 2019 at the Tyler Perry Studios in Atlanta, Georgia, where she placed in the top 10.
 She is the first Indonesian representative to ever place in the top 10.
 Cull became the seventh Indonesian and the first representative of Jakarta SCR to be placed as a semifinalist in Miss Universe history.

 Filmography

 Cull has acted in several television films.